 Researching the either 1 or 2 Essays

-sector and blocks
+sector and blocks LSSayS

 individual Students

 organisations. prepare CVs as

 Preparation of part of their

 CV. professional

 Multiple practice

 interviews for modules.

 placement.
 An interviewing

-Payment in •
+Payment in process

-placement process involving partner
+placement involving partner

 subject to organisations

 satisfactory and all students

 performance. is organised

 Visits to As part of the

 business professional

 organisations. practice module

 Employed the class visits

 Sector business

 specialists, organisations in

 employed as the locality.

 part-time Qualified part-

 teaching staff. time lecturing

 Guest lecturers staff are drawn

-Guesi lecturers from the sector.
+from the sector.

 Guest lecturers

 with specialist

 knowledge

 contribute

 teaching in

 specific

-modules

 modules